The Widows: A Novel (Hardcover)

 About the Author

-Jess Montgomery is the author of The Widows.
-Based on early chapters of The Widows, Jess was awarded an Ohio Arts Council individual artist's grant for literary arts and the John E. Nance Writer-in-Residence at Thurber House in Columbus.
-Jess lives in her native state of Ohio.
+JESS MONTGOMERY is the Literary Life columnist for the Dayton Daily News and former Executive Director of the renowned Antioch Writers’ Workshop in Yellow Springs, Ohio.
+Based on early chapters of her novel The Widows, Jess was awarded an Ohio Arts Council individual artist’s grant for literary arts and the John E. Nance Writer-in-Residence at Thurber House in Columbus.
+She lives in her native state of Ohio.

 "Montgomery's debut features two tough-as-nails, strong-willed women whose empathy leaves a lasting impression.
 A simultaneous examination of women's rights, coal mining, prohibition, and Appalachian life, this is a fantastic choice for historical fiction fans."—Library Journal (starred)